usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

 Create Queues
 ========================

-This how-to explains how to build :ref:`Queues <explanation-queues-and-workers>` in Dioptra.
-Queues logically represent a queue of jobs for workers to pull from.
+This how-to explains how to create :ref:`Queues <explanation-queues-and-workers>` in Dioptra.
+A Queue is a group-owned API resource whose name determines the Redis queue used to dispatch jobs to workers.

 .. note::
-   In order for a queue to be effective, :ref:`Workers <explanation-queues-and-workers>` which listen on that queue are necessary.
+   In order for a queue to process jobs, a :ref:`Worker <explanation-queues-and-workers>` must poll the same queue name.

-   If the worker is already created and running, check what queue name it is using and create if it doesn't exist.
+   If the worker is already running, check which queue name it polls and create an API Queue with the same name if one does not exist in the intended group.

    If the queue you created has no worker, then you will need to start one, as the jobs sent to that queue will not be processed without a worker.